k2view-academy/K2View-Academy/articles/18_cdc_and_search/02_cdc_messages.md

 These messages contain the LU Schema name, information about the affected CDC LU tables and specific CDC indexed columns.

 To see an example, refer to [Appendix B](/articles/18_cdc_and_search/02_cdc_messages.md#appendix-b-cdc-schema-update-message--example).
-Arrived in CDC upon:

 ###  CDC Delete Tables

-Arrived in CDC upon:

-- Delete LUI command
-- Run **CDC_REPUBLISH_INSTANCE** Fabric command to republish of the CDC data for a given LUI.
-The CDC data of the LU tables must be re-created by the CDC consumer.
+CDC Delete Tables messages are generated following a Delete LUI command.
+To republish the CDC data of a deleted LUI, run the **CDC_REPUBLISH_INSTANCE** command.
+The CDC data in the LU tables must be re-created by the CDC consumer.

-See an example in [Appendix C](/articles/18_cdc_and_search/02_cdc_messages.md#appendix-c-cdc-delete-tables-message--example) of this document.
+To see an example, refer to [Appendix C](/articles/18_cdc_and_search/02_cdc_messages.md#appendix-c-cdc-delete-tables-message--example).

 ### CDC Table Change Info